 You have to think of an earthquake as an area on a fault rather than just a point.
 It starts at a point and then the rupture propagates along the fault at around 2 kilometers or so per second.
 So the larger the area of the fault that ruptures, the longer the duration of the earthquake.
 And larger magnitude earthquakes have larger fault areas.
 So there is a general relationship between duration and magnitude.

-The reason we don't list this sort of duration on the Recent Earthquake web sites is that figuring out how long an earthquake took to rupture is still a research project that takes some time rather than an automated process.
+The reason we don't list this sort of duration on the Latest Earthquake website is that figuring out how long an earthquake took to rupture is still a research project that takes some time rather than an automated process.
 The duration of shaking at a point on the ground depends on how long the earthquake took to occur and how the waves move through the ground to that point.
-If there are a lot of reflections and resonances near the point (for instance in a sedimentary valley) the shaking will last longer.
-In an area without resonances (for instance on a hard block of rock) it will last a shorter time.
+If there are a lot of reflections and resonances near the point (for instance in a sedimentary valley), the shaking will last longer.
+In an area without resonances (for instance on a hard block of rock), it will last a shorter time.

-For an explanation see Magnitude.
-This is sort of like having someone yell, counting the echos, and then estimating how loud they yelled from how many echos you could hear.
+This is much like having someone yell, counting the echos, and then estimating how loud they yelled from how many echos you could hear.
 Finally, the damage to a given structure will depend both on the amplitude of the shaking and its duration.
 How to best combine these quantities into an estimate of the amount of damage is ongoing research.